In This Guide

 Pennsylvania's ground temperature runs 50โ54ยฐF depending on location โ slightly cooler than New Jersey or Maryland due to higher latitude.
 Southeastern PA (Philadelphia region) sits at the warmer end of that range, around 53โ55ยฐF.
 The Pocono plateau and northern counties run toward 50โ52ยฐF.

-Those temperatures translate to a COP (coefficient of performance) of roughly 3.5โ4.2 in heating mode โ slightly lower than what MD or NJ installations achieve, but still delivering 3.5โ4+ units of heat for every unit of electricity consumed.
+Those temperatures translate to a COP of roughly 3.5โ4.2 in heating mode โ slightly lower than what MD or NJ installations achieve, but still delivering 3.5โ4+ units of heat for every unit of electricity consumed.
 A high-efficiency gas furnace at 96% efficiency delivers 0.96 units.
-The efficiency advantage remains even in Pennsylvania's cooler soils.
+The efficiency advantage is substantial even in Pennsylvania's cooler soils.

 Climate: Wide Variation Across the State